api3dao/old-api3-docs/docs/airnode/next/reference/admin-cli-commands.md

 ### `derive-sponsor-wallet-address`

-Derives a [sponsorWallet](../concepts/sponsor.md#sponsorwallet) designated by an Airnode for a sponsor and returns the address of the wallet.
-The `airnode-xpub` must belong to the HDNode with the path `m/44'/60'/0'` of the Airnode wallet.
+Derives the address of the wallet designated by an Airnode for a sponsor, which is called the [sponsorWallet](../concepts/sponsor.md#sponsorwallet).
+This command will error if `airnode-xpub` does not belong to the HDNode with the path `m/44'/60'/0'` of the Airnode wallet.

 - `airnode-xpub`: The extended public address of the Airnode.
 - `airnode-address`: The public address of the Airnode.